-Talcum Powder & Ovarian Cancer
+Talcum Powder & Cancer

 Talcum powder ovarian cancer lawsuits gained traction of late, thanks to the conclusion of the first lawsuit for ovarian cancer from baby powder in October of 2013 (Deane Berg v.
 Johnson & Johnson Consumer Companies, Inc., U.S. District Court, District of South Dakota, Case No. 09-4179).
 The jury in this federal court case found that Deane Berg, the plaintiff, had developed ovarian cancer as a result of frequent and regular use of Johnson’s Baby Powder and Shower to Shower, two Johnson & Johnson products that contain talcum powder.
 This court win has served as a catalyst for thousands of women and families of women to step forward to file baby powder ovarian cancer lawsuits.
 These cases are likely to join forces in a Multi-District Litigation (MDL).
-A jury recently found consumer healthcare products manufacturer Johnson & Johnson knew of the cancer risks associated with its talc products but failed to warn consumers.
+A jury recently found that Johnson & Johnson knew of the cancer risks associated with its talc products but failed to warn consumers.

 Ovarian cancer is not the only aggressive form of cancer that has been linked to Johnson & Johnson talcum powder products.
 In New Jersey, a man claimed inhaling dust from J&J talcum powder products for decades due to regular use caused him to develop mesothelioma, a form of cancer that primarily develops in the lungs after repeated exposure to asbestos.
 In April 2018, a $37 million verdict for compensatory damages was rewarded to him, and the jury must still decide if punitive damages should be awarded.
 The recent case result is noteworthy as it is a court’s first acknowledgement that talcum powder products contain trace amounts of asbestos, a known carcinogen.

 Read our blog to learn more.